Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 **Example: New potential for social science**

 The billion prices project is a great example of how researchers can use new web-scraping techniques to get online prices from hundreds of websites and thousands of webpages to build datasets customized to fit specific measurement and research needs in ways that were unimaginable 20 years ago [@cavallo2016billion]; other great examples include the way in which researchers use text analysis of political speeches to study political polarization [@peterson2018classification] or of airbnb postings to get new insights into racial discrimination [@edelman2017racial].

+Of course, these new sources come with their own caveats and biases that need to be considered when drawing inferences.
+We will cover this later in the book in more detail.

 ---